opener-project/brat-kaf-conversion-tools/README.md

 ## Reference

 This repository contains the code employed to convert OpeNER KAF files to a Brat annotation tool collection files.
+More details about the role this toolkit has played in the OpeNER annotation campaign can be found in the OpeNER deliverable D3.52.

 Brat collections require two files per document:
   * A .txt file containing the plain text to annotate
   * A .ann file, which is a metadata file holding the annotation information generated when an annotation is added